Primogeniture: Historical examples

 The divergence in the late 19th century of the thrones of Luxembourg and the Netherlands, both subject to semi-Salic law, resulted from the fact that the Luxembourg line of succession went back more generations than did the Dutch line.
 The Luxembourg succession was set by the Nassau House Treaty of 1783, which declared each prince of the House of Nassau to be a potential heir to the territories of every branch of the dynasty.
 Insofar as the succession is concerned, the Grand Duchy of Luxembourg is the successor state to the Principality of (Orange-)Nassau-Dietz, which was given in exchange to William VI of Nassau, Prince of Orange, in 1813.
 Succession to the new Kingdom of the Netherlands was recognised by the Congress of Vienna in 1815 as belonging exclusively to the descendants of Prince William VI, who became King William I of the Netherlands.
 In 1890, William I's agnatic line of male descendants died out, leaving the Netherlands to his female descendant Queen Wilhelmina, whereas Luxembourg still had an agnatic heir from a distant branch of the dynasty left to succeed; ex-Duke Adolf of Nassau, who became reigning Grand Duke, thus ending the personal union of the Netherlands and Luxembourg.

-Since the Middle Ages, the quasi-Salic principle was prevalent for the inheritance of feudal land in the Holy Roman Empire: inheritance was allowed through females when the male line expired.
+Since the Middle Ages, the agnatic-cognatic or semi/quasi-Salic primogeniture was prevalent for the inheritance of feudal land in German kingdoms in or near the Holy Roman Empire: inheritance was allowed through females when the male line expired.
 Females themselves did not inherit, but their male issue could.
 For example, a grandfather without sons was succeeded by his grandson, the son of his daughter, although the daughter still lived.
 Likewise, an uncle without sons of his own was succeeded by his nephew, a son of his sister, even if the sister still lived.

 Common in feudal Europe outside of Germany was land inheritance based on male-preference primogeniture: A lord was succeeded by his eldest son but, failing sons, either by daughters or sons of daughters.
 In most medieval Western European feudal fiefs, females (such as daughters and sisters) were allowed to succeed, brothers failing.
 But usually the husband of the heiress became the real lord, ruling in right of his wife (jure uxoris), though on her death the title would not remain with him but pass to her heir.

-In more complex medieval cases, the sometimes conflicting principles of proximity of blood and primogeniture competed, and outcomes were at times unpredictable.
+In more politicized medieval cases, the sometimes conflicting principles of proximity of blood and primogeniture competed against one another.
+Inheritance matters were decided not based on consistent principles but expedient outcomes.
 Proximity meant that an heir closer in degree of kinship to the lord in question was given precedence although that heir was not necessarily the heir by primogeniture.